Health Library

 Treatment depends on the cause of the kidney swelling.
 Treatment may include:

-People who have only one kidney, who have immune system disorders such as diabetes or HIV, or who have had a transplant will need treatment right away.
+People who have only one kidney, who have a weakened immune system (such as due to diabetes or HIV), or who have had a kidney transplant will need treatment right away.

 People who have long-term hydronephrosis may need antibiotics to reduce the risk of UTI.